The-Marcy-Lab-School/problem-set-2_4/fellow-submissions/enmanuel-delanuez.md

 # Problem Set 2.4 - Scope

 **1. How do variables declared with `let`, `const`, and `var` differ?
 Be sure to touch on _scope_, _reassignment_, and _hoisting_ for each.**
+  - Variables declared with `let` and `const` have a *block* scope while `var` varibales are initialized in the lexical scope. `var` and `let` variables can be reassigned but variables declared with `const` cannot, although their values can be mutated.
+All variables are hoisted, but only those with keyword `var` are initialized as undefined.

 **2. What will the following code log?
 Why?**
     ```javascript